vmleon/oracle-ai-vector-search-benchmark/src/api_service/README.md

 # API Service

-The API Service handles document upload, processing, and search functionality.
-It processes documents, chunks them, stores them in the database, and enqueues chunks for embedding generation.
+The API Service handles document upload and search functionality.
+It stores documents and enqueues them for processing by the Chunker Service.

 ## Features

-- Document upload and processing (PDF, DOCX, TXT, etc.)
+- Document upload and storage (PDF, DOCX, TXT, etc.)
 - Document search using vector similarity
-- Automatic chunking and queuing for embedding generation
+- Queuing documents for chunking by Chunker Service
 - Health checks

 ## Dependencies

 - Flask for web framework
-- Docling for document processing
 - Oracle Database for storage
 - Oracle Advanced Queues for async processing